How do I apply for an operating licence?

 You have rejected my application, what can I do?

 If we reject your application, we will let you know the reasons why and the steps you can take to appeal if you are unhappy with our decision.
-If we have given you a final decision and you are not satisfied with it, you can appeal to the Gambling Appeals Tribunal, which is an independent body.
+If we have given you a final decision and you are not satisfied with it, you can appeal to the HM Courts & Tribunals Service, which is an independent body.